byronthe123/paperboy/README.md

-# project1
-# Official Name: Paperboy
+# Paperboy
-# An alternative search engine for news - the goal was to capture results from both conservative and liberal sources with a touch of # modern sources such as YouTube and Reddit.
+## An alternative search engine for news - the goal was to capture results from both conservative and liberal sources with a touch of # modern sources such as YouTube and Reddit.

-Project 1
 Problem to solve: There’s too much clutter/overload when searching for information/news on Google and other search engines.
 There are also various sources for news that people might individually use to find information that aren’t found in one place
 Hypothesis: To develop a feature that gets relevant information that the user searches for from six different sources and to display the results in a neat, user-friendly way.